Sharon Louden: Professional experience

-Sharon Louden has taught studio and professional practice classes to students of all levels in colleges and universities throughout the United States since 1991, including Kansas City Art Institute, The College of Saint Rose, Massachusetts College of Art, Maryland Institute College of Art, New York Academy of Art, University of North Texas, Vanderbilt University and Tyler School of Art.
-She continues to conduct online Professional Practice Workshops for artists around the country in collaboration with non-profit organizations, such as Creative Capital, Americans for the Arts, and the Brooklyn Arts Council.
-In 2018, she was named the first woman Artistic Director of the Visual Arts at Chautauqua Institution in Western New York.
+Sharon Louden has taught studio and professional practice classes to students of all levels in colleges and universities throughout the United States since 1991, including Kansas City Art Institute, the College of Saint Rose, Massachusetts College of Art, Maryland Institute College of Art, New York Academy of Art, University of North Texas, Vanderbilt University,Tyler School of Art, and School of Visual Arts.
+She conducts online Professional Practice Workshops for artists in collaboration with non-profit organizations, such as Creative Capital, Americans for the Arts, and the Brooklyn Arts Council.
+Between 2018 and 2022, she became the first woman Artistic Director of the Visual Arts at Chautauqua Institution in Western New York.

-Since 1999, Louden has led an art-making workshop for children all across the country entitled "Glowtown".
-Hosting venues include museums, non-profit art centers, and public schools: the Aldrich Contemporary Art Museum (1999), Katonah Museum of Art (2005), Peekskill High School in Peekskill, New York (2005), the Birmingham Museum of Art (2008), the 5.4.7 Arts Center in Greensburg, Kansas (2010), the Community Library in Ketchum, Idaho (2011), the Pelham Arts Center in Pelham, New York (2012), the Weisman Art Museum in Minneapolis, Minnesota (2016), and the Philbrook Museum of Art in Tulsa, Oklahoma (2019).
+Since 1999, Louden has led an art-making workshop for children entitled "Glowtown".
+Hosting venues include museums, non-profit art centers, and public schools: the Aldrich Contemporary Art Museum (1999), Katonah Museum of Art (2005), Peekskill High School in Peekskill, New York (2005), the Birmingham Museum of Art (2008), the 5.4.7 Arts Center in Greensburg, Kansas (2010), the Community Library in Ketchum, Idaho (2011), the Pelham Arts Center in Pelham, New York (2012), the Weisman Art Museum in Minneapolis, Minnesota (2016), the Philbrook Museum of Art in Tulsa, Oklahoma (2019), and Breck Create in Breckenridge, CO (2023).

 From February 2012 to February 2014, Louden served as the Chair of the Services to Artists Committee of the College Art Association.
-She has also contributed as a board member for various non-profit organizations, including Seed Space, the Visual Arts at Chautauqua Institution, and the Elizabeth Foundation for the Arts.
+She has also contributed as a board member for various non-profit organizations, including Seed Space, the Visual Arts at Chautauqua Institution, the Elizabeth Foundation for the Arts, and Franconia Sculpture Park.

 Lecture organization

-Between 2009 and 2019, Louden organized and moderated the Professional Practice Lecture Series at the New York Academy of Art, which included Randy Cohen, Deana Haggag, Hrag Vartanian, Andrianna Campbell, Jillian Steinhauer, Andrew Russeth, Jerry Saltz, Roberta Smith, Robert Storr, Ken Johnson, Caroline Woolard, William Powhida, Paddy Johnson, Laura Hoptman, Jessica Lynne and Carter Foster.
+Between 2009 and 2019, Louden organized and moderated the Professional Practice Lecture Series at the New York Academy of Art, which included Randy Cohen, Deana Haggag, Hrag Vartanian, Andrianna Campbell, Jerry Saltz, Roberta Smith, Robert Storr, Ken Johnson, Caroline Woolard, William Powhida, and Paddy Johnson.